 Don't forget to

-and drop by in for a fresh selection of recommended literature sites.
+and drop by on the first of next month for a fresh selection of recommended literary sites.

 If you have a site, why not add a link to our free resource?